IncPlusPlus/titanfall2-rp/README.md

 ### **_HOWEVER_**

 I am not responsible for any action taken against you, automatically or manually, by Respawn Entertainment, Electronic Arts, or any anti-cheat that this tool might set off.
 While I am reasonably sure that Titanfall 2 has no, if not minimal VAC protection, I have not made certain of this.
 YOU TAKE FULL RESPONSIBILITY OF ANY REPERCUSSIONS THAT YOU MAY INCUR BY USING THIS TOOL.

+# Building/Running

+This section is just for developers.
+If you only want to _use_ this program, see the [installation](#installation) section.

+To build this project, run `dotnet publish`.

+To run this project, run the exe file from `[PROJECT_ROOT_DIR]\titanfall2-rp\bin\Debug\net5.0\win10-x64\publish` (where PROJECT_ROOT_DIR is the directory where you cloned this project) which was created when you ran `dotnet publish`.

+If you change anything in the ZipExtractor project, the changes will only be reflected after running `dotnet publish ZipExtractor` because of where the main `titanfall2-rip` project expects it to be (for use as an embedded resource).

+## Building on Linux
+Building on Linux works the same way as on Windows.
+However, the exe you create will have the auto-updating feature disabled on Windows.